navamai/navamai/README.md

 export PERPLEXITY_KEY= # https://www.perplexity.ai/settings/api
 ```

 If you do not want to use any of the model then all you need to do is remove the corresponding entries from `navamai.yml` in the `model-mapping` and the `provider-model-mapping` sections.
-Also ensure that none of the other model configs only refer to available models.
+Also ensure that the other model configs only refer to available models.

 For local models [install Ollama](https://ollama.com/) and download the latest [models](https://ollama.com/library) you want to run.